odpi/egeria-docs/site/docs/practices/maturity-model/overview.md

 ![Figure 1](governance-maturity-model.svg)
 > **Figure 1:** Governance Maturity Model

-It shows five levels of maturity that build on one another until the organization is able to support a wide range of advanced data use along with appropriate self-service access to data for a majority of people in the organization.
+It shows five levels of maturity that build on one another until the organization is able to support a wide range of advanced resource and data use along with appropriate self-service access to data for a majority of people in the organization.
 This is the capability that Forrester calls [Data Citizenship](https://www.forrester.com/webinar/Data+Governance+20+The+Journey+Toward+Data+Citizenship/-/E-WEB21683).

 In general, organizations are not universally at one level of maturity.
 They adjust their investment to focus on the types of data that will bring the most value.
 So their coverage looks more like figure 2.